mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 09 June 2025

-- The average temperature today is 11.7˚C,
+- The average temperature today is 12.19˚C,
-- With highs of 11.7˚C and lows of 11.7˚C,
+- With highs of 12.2˚C and lows of 12.04˚C,
-- It may feel like 11.07˚C with few clouds
+- It may feel like 11.53˚C with scattered clouds
-- The wind speed is 2.14m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 82%
+- The pressure is 1021hPa and humidity is 79%
 - The sun will rise at 03:49 and set at 20:25

 <!-- weather_marker ends -->